 DIM, or diindolylmethane, is a supplement with concentrated forms of the phytochemicals present in cruciferous vegetables such as broccoli, kale, and cauliflower.
 Cruciferous veggies are amazing for overall health, but they’re especially helpful for helping the body get rid of excess sex hormones.

 DIM can be used to help reduce the annoying symptoms of estrogen dominance, or excess levels of estrogen.
-DIM can help women with PCOS process and eliminate excess estrogen.
+DIM can help women with PCOS process and eliminate excess estrogen to resolve hormonal imbalances.

 Read more about how to reverse estrogen dominance naturally.